Therapy for food allergies

 The European Food Ordinance – All food allergy sufferers should know this

-Patients, as well as their relatives and caregivers, need to learn to identify risky situations.
+People suffering from food allergy, as well as their relatives and caregivers, need to learn to identify risky situations.
 For this, it is essential to deal with food ingredients lists.
 Only in this way can those suffering from food allergies completely avoid their triggers - at home and outside, for example, during a restaurant visit.
 This is particularly important in the case of allergies to legumes (soy allergy, peanut allergy).
 For these foods, the allergic reactions are often particularly violent.

 The European Food Ordinance (LMIV) helps with orientation.
 It stipulates that the 14 most frequent triggers of allergies and non-allergic food intolerances must be indicated on packaging when added as an ingredient: